 The neck feels superb and it's smooth to play now thanks to treating the back of it to some wire wool and true-oil and dressing the fret ends properly.
 Although the profile is a little slimmer than what I'm used to, combined with the 9.5" radius board it feels great and comfortable.
-A nice contrast to my other guitars which I'm actually enjoying adapting to something different with this.
 The KTS Titanium bridge upgrade I carried out has vastly improved enjoy-ability, I can play as hard as I like and the strings stay put in their saddles, it's the little things huh!
 But I'm mostly enjoying the acoustic resonance now found due to the titanium saddles.

-The tension provided by the 11-50 Gts.co strings are just beyond perfect, they transformed the guitar entirely. & finally the improvement to the electronics via the full new harness and McNelly 46/58 pickups means the plugged in tone is sublime, making the guitar probably the most versatile instrument I own.
+The tension provided by the 11-50 Gts.co strings are just beyond perfect, they transformed the guitar and the playing experience entirely. & finally the improvement to the electronics via the full new harness and McNelly 46/58 pickups means the plugged in tone is sublime.

 So, if it's so great, why do I continue to mess with it?!
 Well, I can kinda justify it so bare with me!
 As much as I keep trying to use it and enjoy it, the stock Squier vibrato just doesn't cut the mustard.
 A Wobbly arm in it's socket, which falls out if you lean forward slightly, and has a vague feel whilst in use.
 Combine all that with sub bar plated metal quality just begs for it to be replaced with something better.
 There are a few options available, from various Fender items to the premium Mastery Vibrato and the new Descendant Vibrato unit too for example.